 Teaching Archaeology: Learn about resources available to schools, organizations, and museums for teaching Virginia archaeology.
 DHR has Archaeological Resource Kits (ARKs) available for classroom use.
 One ARK covers topics in archaeology for Virginia Indians, another covers African American–associated artifacts and archaeology.
 Also, see What Do Archaeologists Do?, an interactive module about professional archaeologists.

 Virginia Archaeology Month: Every October, Virginia celebrates Virginia archaeology at libraries, museums, historical societies, clubs, and at active archaeological sites.
 For more information about archaeology month, contact Dee DeRoche.
 School teachers and librarians are encouraged to contact Dee DeRoche to receive copies of Archaeology Month posters for display each October.
+See obverse side of 2018 poster.

 Archaeological Site Stewardship: Do you have archaeological sites on your property?
 Private landowners and local governments can protect clues to our past by being stewards of archaeological properties within their ownership.
 Follow the link to information about being a good steward.